 No. The Aetna student health insurance plan does not include Dental Insurance; however, all students that are enrolled in the Aetna health plan are automatically enrolled in the Vital Savings Discount Program for Dental care.
-Here is a link to more information on that program, as well as an estimate of rates: http://www.vitalsavings.com/ You should receive a Vital Savings discount card in the mail after you enrolled in coverage with Aetna.
+Here is a link to more information on that program: http://www.vitalsavings.com/ You should receive a Vital Savings discount card in the mail after you enrolled in coverage with Aetna.
 On this website you will find a list of dentists that accept this program.
 When you make an appointment with the dental office, make sure to inform them that you will be using the Vital Savings program.
 If you are NOT enrolled in coverage through Aetna student health, you can still elect to enroll in the Vital Savings discount program for a monthly charge.
 Visit the website for more details and to enroll in this program.

 - I am graduating before my plan ends.
 Will I still be covered through the summer?

-Yes, students will maintain their coverage through the termination date of the policy in which they enrolled.
-Example: Student is graduating May 2019, but the plan does not end until August 15, 2019.
-The student will still remain covered through August 15, 2019.
+Students will maintain their coverage through the termination date of the policy in which they enrolled.
+Example: Student is graduating May 2022, but the plan ends on July 31, 2022.
+The student will still remain on the student insurance plan until July 31,2022.

 - I am finishing my thesis, but will not enroll in any courses.
 Can I enroll in insurance?

 All students who in enroll in DSRT 999 are considered eligible for insurance and must enroll or waive the student insurance.
-If you are finishing your thesis submission, you will need to enroll in the course DSRT999.
+If you are finishing your thesis submission, you can enroll in the course DSRT 999.
 This course code will allow you to remain an active student in the system, allowing you to be eligible for insurance.
 The cost of the course is $100.
-If you are finishing your thesis, and do not enroll in DSRT999, you will not be eligible to enroll in insurance through Aetna Student Health if you also withdraw from Rice before the 31st day from the policy start date (fall - 8/31; spring - 1/31).
+If you are finishing your thesis, and do NOT enroll in DSRT 999, you will NOT be eligible to enroll in insurance through Aetna Student Health if you also withdraw from Rice before the 31st day from the policy start date (fall - 8/31; spring - 1/31).